Eschatologue/CM_wiki/docs/spells/3rd-level.md

 The DM has the creatures' statistics.

-***At Higher Levels.*** When you cast this spell using certain higher-level :rsc-spell-slot: **Spell Slot**s, you choose one of the summoning options above, and more creatures appear: twice as many with a 5th-level slot, three times as many with a 7th-level slot, and four times as many with a 9th-level slot.
+***At Higher Levels.*** When you cast this spell using certain higher-level :rsc-spell-slot: **Spell Slots**, you choose one of the summoning options above, and more creatures appear: twice as many with a 5th-level slot, three times as many with a 7th-level slot, and four times as many with a 9th-level slot.

 ### Conjure Barrage
 *3rd-level Conjuration*